This small-batch cinnamon roll recipe is perfect for a family or pair of individuals, as it makes about 4 large rolls.

 ⏲️Make Ahead Instructions

-You can prepare these cinnamon rolls up to the second rise and cover the top with plastic wrap before placing the rolls into the fridge overnight for a slow 8 hour rise or freezing them for up to three months.
+Preparation for Overnight or Freezing- Prepare the cinnamon rolls up to the second rise and cover the top with plastic wrap.
+Place the rolls into the fridge overnight for a slow 8-hour rise or freeze them for up to three months.

-For overnight fridge rises, simply place the pan on the counter for an hour as the oven preheats and bake as directed.
-Do not let the rolls rise in the fridge for more than 12 hours.
+For Overnight Fridge Rises- Remove the pan from the fridge and let it sit on the counter for an hour as the oven preheats.
+Bake as directed.
+Avoid letting the rolls rise in the fridge for more than 12 hours.

-For freezing unbaked rolls, once frozen solid, you can place them into an airtight container for up to 3 months.
-Thaw overnight in the fridge or for several hours in a pan on the counter until doubled.
+For Freezing Unbaked Rolls- Once frozen solid, transfer the rolls to an airtight container and store them for up to 3 months.
+Thaw overnight in the fridge or for several hours on the counter until doubled.
 Bake as directed.

-With either method, make sure to let the pan of cinnamon rolls sit on the counter for at least 30 minutes to one hour before baking.
-I like to set my baking dish out as the oven preheats.
+Final Steps Before Baking- Allow the pan of cinnamon rolls to sit on the counter for at least 30 minutes to one hour before baking.
+This step is crucial, especially if using a glass baking dish, to prevent it from exploding in the oven due to rapid temperature changes.

 🍞 How to Knead Bread Dough